hlorus/CAD_Sketcher/docs/interaction_system.md

 ![!Mixed Paradigm](images/selection_paradigm3.gif){style="width:100%;height:200px; object-fit:cover;"}

 ### Numerical Edit
-In order to precisely edit a states property it's possible to edit values directly by entering numbers.
+In order to precisely edit a states property, it's possible to edit values directly by entering numbers.
 When the stateproperty is a set of multiple values (e.g. XYZ Location) they will be treated as sub-states, meaning you can iterate (TAB) through them and enter values sequentially.

 ### Description
-When learning how a new tool works it's best to take a look at it's tooltip, this will list the different states of the tool.
+When learning how a new tool works it's best to take a look at its tooltip, this will list the different states of the tool.
 For pointer states this will additionally display the accepted types that can be picked.

 ![!tooltip_arc.png](images/tooltip_arc.png){align=left style="height:160px; width:calc(50% - 1em); object-fit:cover;"}